-Drugmaker Pfizer Inc will cut 6,000 jobs, or 18 percent of its workforce, at its 78 manufacturing plants over the next five years as it pares back operations following last year's purchase of smaller rival Wyeth.
+Drugmaker Pfizer Inc will cut 6,000 jobs, or 18 percent of the workforce, at its 78 manufacturing plants over the next five years as it pares back operations following last year's purchase of rival Wyeth.

 The world's biggest drugmaker plans to cease operations at eight plants in Ireland, Puerto Rico and the United States by late 2015 and reduce activities at six factories in those countries, plus Germany and Britain.

-Pfizer had 40 manufacturing sites before buying more than three dozen Wyeth facilities in the October acquisition.
+Pfizer had 40 manufacturing sites before acquiring more than three dozen Wyeth facilities in the October merger.

 The affected plants make conventional pills, injectable medicines, biotech drugs and consumer healthcare products.
 Pfizer will wind down their operations over the next 18 months to five years, depending on business considerations such as the time required to transfer product manufacturing.